johnha881/AWS-Projects/Three-Micro-Services/README.md

 3. Create dynamoDB table
    a. primary Key is very important as it is a unique identifier that distinguishes rows from each other

+4. Create APIGateway
+   a. use REST - POST for multiple actions
+      - create resource and then create a method that it will use to do some action
+      - POST method will ask for what you want to interact with.
+In this case lambda and we can select the the lambda function we already created
+   b.
+Deploy API